vikikukic99/Capstone-project-Backend/README.md

 ## Overview

 This repository contains the backend code for the Capstone Project.
-The backend is built using [your tech stack, e.g., Node.js, Express, MongoDB], and it handles all the server-side logic, database interactions, and API services for the application.
+The backend is built using [Node.js, Express, MongoDB], and it handles all the server-side logic, database interactions, and API services for the application.

 ## Features